-Service Area 2020/2021 Variance at June 2020 Forecast £ 2020/2021 Variance at Sept 2020 Forecast £ Action Required & Timescale Financial Impact £ Responsible Officer Looked After Children (399,699) (499,699) Legal Services Reason for Adverse variance There is an ongoing pressure in this area due to the number of looked after children, and the problems with retention and recruitment of staff has resulted in more services being outsourced to an external provider.
+Service A Variance at June 2020 Forecast Forecast Action Required & Timescale Financial Impact Responsible Officer Looked A Childre , , , £ (499,699) Reason for Adverse variance There is an ongoing pressure in this area due to the number of looked after children, and the problems with retention and recruitment of staff has resulted in more services being outsourced to an external provider.
 It is anticipated that the Legal budget will be significantly overspent again this year.
-A long term solution will need to be identified in conjunction with Legal Services to mitigate this cost pressure for future years and a collaborative arrangement for legal services is being considered with a neighbouring council.
-This cost pressure is currently being offset by favourable variances within other social services budgets.
-Tanya Evans
+Actions A long term solution will need to be identified in conjunction with Legal Services to mitigate this cost pressure for future years and a collaborative arrangement for legal services is being considered with a neighbouring council.
+This cost pressure is currently being offset by favourable variances within other social services budgets. £ Tanya Evans

 Service Area 2020/2021 Variance at June 2020 Forecast £ 2020/2021 Variance at Sept 2020 Forecast £ Action Required & Timescale Financial Impact £ Responsible Officer General Offices (18,132) (254) Reason for Adverse variance Covid 19, which resulted in the GO being closed to the general public, has had a detrimental effect on conference and meeting room facilities (including refreshments and equipment hire).
-Actions A claim for loss of income to Welsh Government has been submitted Re-open the facility to business users and tenants.
-Consider diversifying from meeting rooms to office rentals.
-Review BGCBC staff office and consider making available as offices to let to businesses.
-Future proof the building and adopt new technology for Microsoft Team Meetings, as the video conferencing will have a huge effect on our industry, so we need to embrace it.
-Introduce a registered business address for a fee.
-Engage with academia (Coleg Gwent), to consider lecture theatre i.e. cinema.
+Actions Actio

-Service Area 2020/2021 Variance at June 2020 Forecast £ 2020/2021 Variance at Sept 2020 Forecast £ Action Required & Timescale Financial Impact £ Responsible Officer Update: Loss of income funding has been received from Welsh Government which has contributed towards the improved financial position.
+Service Area 2020/2021 Variance at June 2020 Forecast £ 2020/2021 Variance at Sept 2020 Forecast £ Action Required & Timescale Financial Impact £ Responsible Officer Loss of income funding has been received from Welsh Government which has contributed towards the improved financial position.
 8,500 Nursery Units (226,063) (181,869) Reason for Adverse variance a delay to the refurbishment/investment to improve attractiveness to incoming and existing tenants as a result of Covid-19 1 month rental holiday in April given to all businesses within the Units Covid 19, detrimental effect to the worldwide/local economy.
 Business start-ups, expansions (including business relocations) on hold.
 Business community in hibernation mode.
 Business Tenant Support Scheme introduced to support SME's within the portfolio i.e. April rent free period and rental holidays.
 Actions Business Rates and Business Innovation Team at BGCBC, worked extremely hard to support business tenants with Covid 19 grants schemes.